 17 From that time Jesus began to preach and to say, “Repent, for the kingdom of heaven is at hand.”
 Matthew 4:12-17 (NKJV)

-With the captivity of John, Jesus moved from Nazareth down to the cities on the north shore of the Sea of Galilee to begin in earnest the preaching of the coming kingdom of God.
-This is the kingdom that had been written about by the prophets, the one that will ultimately replace all of the earthly kingdoms and governments that preceded it.
-As was recorded in the book of Daniel, written many centuries before the birth of Christ:
+With the captivity of John, Jesus moved from Nazareth down to the the north shore of the Sea of Galilee, to begin in earnest the preaching of the coming kingdom of heaven.
+This would be the one written about by the Old Testament prophets, the one that will ultimately replace all of the earthly governments preceding it.

 44 And in the days of these kings the God of heaven will set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever.
 Daniel 2:44 (NKJV)